Karl-Heinz Leesmann

 Karl-Heinz Leesmann (3 May 1915 – 25 July 1943) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
-Karl-Heinz Leesmann was shot down on 25 July 1943, by a B-17 bomber that he was attacking.
+He was the first member of Jagdgeschwader 52 to receive this distinction.
+Leesmann was shot down on 25 July 1943, by a Boeing B-17 Flying Fortress bomber that he was attacking.
 During his career he was credited with 37 aerial victories, 27 on the Western Front and 10 on the Eastern Front.